pierre-rouleau/pel/doc/pel-manual.rst

   package-quickstart.

-These commands handle the PEL fast-startup mode and the dual independent customization for terminal and graphics mode: pel-setup-with-quickstart activates the package quickstart mechanism and refreshes the files. pel-setup-no-quicstart disables the package quickstart mechanism.
+These commands handle the PEL fast-startup mode and the dual independent customization for terminal and graphics mode: ``pel-setup-with-quickstart`` activates the package quickstart mechanism and refreshes the files.
+``pel-setup-no-quickstart`` disables the package quickstart mechanism.

 **Manual Setup Required**